-In April 2019, recognizing that one of the Company's key compensation philosophies is that long-term stock-based incentive compensation strengthens the alignment of the interests of our executive officers with our stockholders, and in consultation with Aon Hewitt, its independent compensation consultant, the Compensation Committee believed it was in the best interest of the Company and its stockholders to grant Mr. Oringer a performance stock unit ("PSU") valued at \$4,500,000.
+In April 2019, recognizing that one of the Company's key compensation philosophies is that long-term stock-based incentive compensation strengthens the alignment of the interests of our executive officers with our stockholders, and in consultation with Aon Hewitt, its independent compensation consultant, the Compensation Committee believed it was in the best interest of the Company and its stockholders to grant Mr. Oringer a performance stock unit ("PSU") award valued at \$4,500,000.
 The number of PSUs subject to the grant was determined by dividing (x) the cash value of the award by (y) the average of the Company's closing price for a share of Common Stock on each trading day during the thirty (30) trading days period ending on the date immediately prior to the grant date, rounded down to the nearest whole number of shares.
+This number serves as the "target" number of shares that can actually be earned under the terms of the award.